20 Family-Friendly Vacation Spots Kids Love (2026)

 Best ages: 6-16 | Trip length: 4-6 days | Budget: $3,500-$6,000

-Times Square at night hits children like a sensory overload in the best way.
+Times Square at night hits children like sensory overload in the best way.
 The American Museum of Natural History delivers the whale and the dinosaurs.
-A Broadway show (The Lion King, Aladdin, or Wicked) gives kids a lifelong memory.
-Yes, NYC is expensive — hotel rooms average $250-$400 per night, and meals add up fast.
-But free attractions (Central Park, Brooklyn Bridge, Staten Island Ferry, High Line) balance the paid ones, and the sheer density of experiences per day is unmatched by any other city.
+A Broadway show (The Lion King, Aladdin, Wicked) is a lifelong memory.
+NYC is expensive — hotel rooms average $250–$400/night and meals add up fast.
+But free attractions (Central Park, Brooklyn Bridge, Staten Island Ferry, High Line) balance the paid ones, and the density of experiences per day is unmatched.

 Our NYC family guide covers kid-friendly neighborhoods, subway tips, and how to see Broadway affordably.